The Pure Talalay Bliss Advantage

 But the most important differences are benefits to you.
 Here are six ways Talalay better serves you:

 Talalay is FOUR TIMES more breathable than Dunlop Process Latex.
 Why?
 Talalay is aerated and has a large cell structure.
-Dunlop is denser and has a small cell structure.
+Dunlop Latex is denser latex and has a small cell structure.

 - Pressure Relief

-Talalay is 33% more pressure relieving than Dunlop.
+Talalay is 33% more pressure relieving than Dunlop Latex.
 Why?
-The vacuum process used in making Talalay allows for the material to stretch like the rubber in a rubber band so it allows your body to sink in.
-Dunlop is a poured process that creates latex which is less flexible.
+The vacuum process used in making Talalay stretches like the rubber in a rubber band so it allows your body to sink in.
+Dunlop Latex is a poured process that creates latex which is less flexible.
 The rubber is more like the rubber in an eraser.

-Talalay is 3 TIMES more resilient than Dunlop.
+Talalay is 3 TIMES more resilient than Dunlop Latex.
 Why?
 The Talalay process creates a round cell structure.
-As the Talalay is compressed, a round cell structure does not break itself down.
+As the material is compressed, a round cell structure does not break itself down.
 The Dunlop Process creates a snowflake cell structure.
 As you might imagine, as you compress a snowflake cell structure, the material breaks down.

-Talalay can wash out more proteins (which is a primary cause of latex allergies) than Dunlop Latex.
+The Talalay process washes out more proteins (which is a primary cause of latex allergies) than Dunlop Latex.
 Why?
 The Talalay process uses a five-stage fresh water rinse process.

 Talalay provides not only pressure relief, but also support.
 Why?
 Talalay is a two dimensional material.
 It offers support and pressure relief.
 Dunlop Process Latex is a one-dimensional material.
 It primarily offers pressure relief similar to foam.

-It’s important to be able to discern a “latex mattress” from a “mattress with latex in it.”
-A lot of mattresses categorized as “latex mattresses” are not.
+It’s important to be able to discern a Talalay mattress from a “mattress with latex in it.”
+A lot of mattresses categorized as “latex mattresses” are not Talalay.
 Many contain very little latex (less than 25%) and the design of the mattress either waters down the benefits of latex or dilutes them all together.
 The law label is a great guide to understand the latex content in any brand mattress.
-The more latex in a mattress, the more support, pressure relief, durability, and resilience it offers.
+The more Talalay in a mattress, the more support, pressure relief, durability, and resilience it offers.

 Both Talalay and Memory Foam are marketed as the premium mattress materials, but they are very different.